solana-labs/solana/docs/src/terminology.md

 ## cooldown period

-Some number of epochs after stake has been deactivated while it progressively becomes available for withdrawal.
-During this period, the stake is considered to be "deactivating".
-More info about: [warmup and cooldown](implemented-proposals/staking-rewards.md#stake-warmup-cooldown-withdrawal)
+A period of some number of epochs after a user has signed a transaction to deactivate their stake.
+During this period, the stake progressively becomes available for withdrawal and is considered to be deactivating.
+As the stake [cools down](implemented-proposals/staking-rewards.md#stake-warmup-cooldown-withdrawal), it continues to earn rewards and be exposed to slashing.
+The rate of cooldown is configurable, and is [currently set to 25% on the Mainnet.](https://github.com/solana-labs/solana/blob/c7a2fbe7eba18772266f3b4b02ccfb66353ffa3e/programs/stake/src/config.rs#L15-L17)

 ## credit

 See [vote credit](terminology.md#vote-credit).

+## custodian

+Any person, application, or account to whom you have given signing rights to, or has access to your private key.

 ## data plane

 A multicast network used to efficiently validate [entries](terminology.md#entry) and gain consensus.

+## data plane fanout

+In order to quickly broadcast shreds throughout the cluster’s validators (using [Turbine Block Propagation](https://docs.solana.com/cluster/turbine-block-propagation)), the active set of validators is split into neighborhoods.
+The amount of validators within a neighborhood is determined by the configured `data_plane_fanout` variable.

+## delegate

+The act of staking a token bond to increase the stake weight of a validator’s vote weight.
+Also, the validator to whom a user has staked their slashable token bond is known as the delegate.

 ## drone